Stingray phone tracker: Secrecy

 The increasing use of the devices has largely been kept secret from the court system and the public.
 In 2014, police in Florida revealed they had used such devices at least 200 additional times since 2010 without disclosing it to the courts or obtaining a warrant.
 One of the reasons the Tallahassee police provided for not pursuing court approval is that such efforts would allegedly violate the non-disclosure agreements (NDAs) that police sign with the manufacturer.
 The American Civil Liberties Union has filed multiple requests for the public records of Florida law enforcement agencies about their use of the cell phone tracking devices.

-Local law enforcement and the federal government have resisted judicial requests for information about the use of stingrays, refusing to turn over information or heavily censoring it.
+Local law enforcement and the federal government have resisted judicial requests for information about the use of Stingrays, refusing to turn over information or heavily censoring it.
 In June 2014, the American Civil Liberties Union published information from court regarding the extensive use of these devices by local Florida police.
 After this publication, United States Marshals Service then seized the local police's surveillance records in a bid to keep them from coming out in court.

 In some cases, police have refused to disclose information to the courts citing non-disclosure agreements signed with Harris Corporation.
 The FBI defended these agreements, saying that information about the technology could allow adversaries to circumvent it.
 The ACLU has said "potentially unconstitutional government surveillance on this scale should not remain hidden from the public just because a private corporation desires secrecy.
 And it certainly should not be concealed from judges."

+In 2014, former U.S. Magistrate Judge for the Southern District of Texas, Brian Owsley, became the first judge to openly testify about the problematic and unconstitutional aspects of the ways in which law enforcement use of Stingray machines seemed to him to regularly surpass the parameters of the very electronic surveillance warrants that were being issued to sanction the Stingray machine's capabilities.
+In his testimony, former-Judge Owsley stated: "The first time I ever dealt with a StingRay was in April 2011.
+I received a pen register application filed by an Assistant U.S. Attorney alleging that some federal inmates were suspected of using cell phones to engage in federal crimes at the Federal Corrections Institution in Three Rivers, Texas.
+Although the Government knew who these inmates were, they did not know the cell phone numbers.
+Hence, they filed the pen register application, which essentially seeks authorization of a list of all telephone numbers that are outgoing from a given telephone.
+Although it was captioned as a pen register, the application sought to use a device that would capture any cell phone used within the vicinity of the prison.
+In other words, this did not sound like a pen register."